FormidableLabs/radium/docs/api/README.md

 ## keyframes

-**Radium.keyframes(keyframes, componentName)**
+**Radium.keyframes(keyframes, [componentName], [prefixFunction])**

 Create a keyframes animation for use in any inline style. `keyframes` is a helper that translates the keyframes object you pass in to CSS and injects the `@keyframes` (prefixed properly) definition into a style sheet.
 Automatically generates and returns a name for the keyframes, that you can then use in the value for `animation`.
 Radium will automatically apply vendor prefixing to keyframe styles.

-`Radium.keyframes` takes a second optional parameter, `componentName`.
+`Radium.keyframes` takes an optional second parameter, `componentName`.
 This is optional as you may not always have a component name to pass.
 If you do have a `componentName` however, it is a good idea to pass that as a parameter for better warning & error reporting.

+`Radium.keyframes` takes an optional third parameter, `prefixFunction`. `prefixFunction` replaces the built-in prefixer with a function of your own. `prefixFunction` is called with two arguments, the `styles` object, and the `componentName`, e.g. `prefixFunction(styles, componentName)`.

 ```as
 @Radium